alialhawas/alialhawas/README.md

 - 🌱 I’m currently learning desgin,web development
 - 💬 Ask me about java , python ,
-- 📫 How to reach me: akaalhawass@sm.imamu,edu.sa
+- 📫 How to reach me: akaalhawass@sm.imamu.edu.sa
 - ⚡ Fun fact: I Can Solve a Rubik's cube in a Minute